 The Journal's mission is to promote the best medical practice and innovation in the field of acute and general medicine.
 It also provides a forum for internal medicine doctors where they can share new approaches with the aim of improving diagnostic and clinical skills in this field.

 EJCRIM welcomes high-quality case reports describing unusual or complex cases that an internist may encounter in everyday practice.
 The cases should either demonstrate the appropriateness of a diagnostic/therapeutic approach, describe a new procedure or maneuver, or show unusual manifestations of a disease or unexpected reactions.
 The Journal only accepts and publishes those case reports whose learning points provide new insight and/or contribute to advancing medical knowledge both in terms of diagnostics and therapeutic approaches.
 Case reports of medical errors, therefore, are also welcome as long as they provide innovative measures on how to prevent them in the current practice (Instructive Errors).

 The Journal may also consider brief and reasoned reports on issues relevant to the practice of Internal Medicine, as well as Abstracts submitted to the scientific meetings of acknowledged medical societies.

-Publication fee is 150 eur + VAT (183 eur tax incl.), which merely covers publication costs such as copyediting fees, indexing costs, promotion and general maintenance of the content of the Journal.
+Publication fee is 200 eur + VAT (244 eur tax incl., starting from 01/05/2019), which merely covers publication costs such as copyediting fees, indexing costs, promotion and general maintenance of the content of the Journal.
 The publication fee is only payable if the article is accepted for publication after peer-review.
 By no means does EJCRIM act for profit.

 The Journal is peer-reviewed using a single-blind review process.
 The educational value of case reports is one of the scopes of the Journal.
 Its content is freely accessible to all.